 Another estate was built at Leigh Park about 10 miles Northeast of Portsmouth.
 The first houses were ready in 1949 but the building went on till 1974.
 By then the population of Leigh Park had risen to 40,000. n Apart from wartime bombing another reason for building new houses was slum clearance.
 In 1955 a survey showed that 7,000 houses in Portsmouth were unfit for human habitation.

-In the 1960s and early 1970s a whole section of central Portsmouth was rebuilt including Landport, Somerstown and Buckland.
+In the 1960s and early 1970s, a whole section of central Portsmouth was rebuilt including Landport, Somerstown, and Buckland.
 As well as demolishing slums the council gave people grants to improve their homes.

 Several new council estates were built in the early 1970s.
 Portsdown Park was a mixture of flats and houses built on Portsdown Hill above Cosham.
-But Portsdown Park soon began to suffer damp.
+But Portsdown Park soon began to suffer dampness.
 Efforts to cure the damp failed and in 1987 the estate was demolished.
 It was replaced by private housing.

 Other council houses were built some miles north of Portsmouth at Crookhorn and Wecock Farm.